bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 An evaluation has this variables: evaluate (evaluate points (unchecked) or percentage (checked)), minimum and maximum, image, bodytext, ce (content element ID), page (page ID).
+Note: if a category is marked, the evaluation will seek for categories instead.
+The category of answers will be validated.
+The category which was used most be the participant will be taken.

 A tag has this variables:
 name, timeperiod (in seconds).